danibarna/floodGAM/data/raw-data/README.md

     For 15 stations, the version number in the published table A2 does not produce a valid data file.
-In these cases, when possible, we substitute with the version number used in the Flomkart project.
+In these cases, when possible, we substitute with the version number used in the lescon_var commands in the Flomkart project.
 If the station does not exist in the Flomkart file, we select the valid version number from Hysopp.

     The valid version numbers are inserted by hand into the table.
-In addition, more years for the station Jaren (12.286) are added to the 'utelatt' column after reccomendation from the data section at NVE.
+In addition, more years for the station Jaren (12.286) are added by hand to the 'utelatt' column after reccomendation from the data section at NVE.

-These three tables are used to make the lescon_var commands to query archive 39 - hyfin_complete in Hydra II:
+These three tables are used to make the lescon_var commands for the gamfelt dataset:

 -   `lesconvar_commands_NIFS-A2_archive_39-hyfincomplete.txt` -
     lescon_var commands to pull data from Hydra II, archive 39